katiehuangx/How-to-Create-a-GitHub-Portfolio/README.md

 - [How to Create Your Profile?](#how-to-create-your-profile)
 - [How to Customize Markdown files?](#how-to-customize-markdown-files)
 - [How to Create New Repository?](#how-to-create-new-repository)

+## Introduction

+Let's understand some of the alien terms that you will see on GitHub.

+`Repository/repo` means `folder`.
+It is similar to creating folders on your computer.
+Each repository represents one folder.
+You can create multiple repositories for different projects.

+`README.md` is a default note, or summary that is usually included in each repo.
+It acts as the "homepage" of your repo where you can introduce the project,  provide a summary, or anything - so feel free to write it.

 ## How to Create Your Profile?